Financial Assistance Information

 Application Information

-Certain undocumented or ineligible students may apply for State of Illinois aid programs through the Illinois Alternative Application form located on the Illinois Student Assistance Commission (ISAC) website.
+Illinois resident undergraduate students who are not eligible to apply through FAFSA may be eligible to apply for State of Illinois aid programs through the Illinois Alternative Application form located on the Illinois Student Assistance Commission (ISAC) website.

 If you have experienced significant changes to your family’s financial situation, you may request a Change in Financial Circumstances review.
 Please visit the UIS Financial Aid website in the Applying for Aid-Change in Financial Circumstances section for more details.

-Students may be selected by Federal Student Aid to provide additional documentation to verify eligibility.
-This process is called Verification and students will be notified via email if they are selected and provided with information on how to complete the process in Self-Service.
-Other required missing documents and forms may be requested.
+Students may be selected by Federal Student Aid or UIS to provide additional documentation to verify eligibility.
+This process is called verification and students will be notified via email if they are selected and provided with information on how to complete the process in Self-Service.
 Be sure to satisfy all outstanding requirements timely to avoid delays in processing your financial aid offer and/or disbursing your financial aid.

 Financial Aid Offer

-The UIS Office of Financial Assistance will prepare a comprehensive financial aid offer notification to students who apply, based on eligibility as demonstrated by the FAFSA or the Alternative Application.
-Students will be notified by e-mail of the availability of the financial aid offer notification in Student Self Service.
+The UIS Office of Financial Assistance will prepare a comprehensive financial aid offer notification for students who apply for aid, based on eligibility as demonstrated by the FAFSA or the Illinois Alternative Application.
+Students will be notified by e-mail of the availability of the financial aid offer notification in Self-Service.
 Students must have an active NetID and password to login and view their aid offer.
-Students who are not yet admitted to UIS will not be provided with an aid offer notification.
-Most forms of grant and scholarship assistance will be automatically selected.
 Students who wish to accept Federal Direct Loans will need to accept their loan offer and complete additional loan documents.
 It is important to read all Terms and Conditions of the aid offer upon acceptance.

 Critical Dates Affecting Financial Aid